akiko-masker/akiko-masker-resume/README.md

 About Akiko

 Akiko Masker is a Visual Designer and Artist who is passionate about invigorating ideas and the process of turning those ideas into a tangible product.
 Process in particular has driven her to learn new and innovative ways to express her creativity.
 She especially enjoys solving visual problems for people, and to help giving them new means of looking at the world.
-She loves to see how people react to designs that engage them, and to develop further designs based on how audiences perceive what she design is what drives her. <a href="https://akikomasker.myportfolio.com/projects">
+She loves to see how people react to designs that engage them, and to develop further designs based on how audiences perceive what she design is what drives her.

 Professional Experience